This year we will be making bookings with both Hotel Das Alpenhaus and Pension Alpenrose on behalf of our guests.

 Hotel Das Alpenhaus

-Hotel Das Alpenhaus is the main hotel we offer accommodation with.
-Our guests loved the 4 star Hotel Das Alpenhaus last season and it proved to be a great success.
+Hotel Das Alpenhaus is the only hotel in which we offer accommodation.
+Our guests have loved the 4 star Hotel Das Alpenhaus over the last 2 seasons and it has proven to be a great success.
 We are delighted to once again offer accommodation in Das Alpenhaus.

-The Das Alpenhaus is a beautiful 4 star hotel decorated in an upmarket and contemporary style and is ideal for those wishing a bit more luxury during their holiday.
-The hotel is basded in the centre of Kaprun and offers:
+The Das Alpenhaus is a beautiful 4 star hotel decorated in an upmarket and contemporary style and is ideal for those wishing some luxury during their holiday.
+The hotel is based in the centre of Kaprun and offers: